Mortgage Rate Forecast Canada 2024 – 2025

 While the variable rate mortgage is directly affected by the Central Bank decisions, we will likely see fixed rates as determined by bond yields, fluctuate upwards by 0.10% – 0.20%, before dropping again as we move into 2025.

-The reason for a potential near term increase in fixed mortgage rates is the influence of stronger US financial markets on Canadian financial markets, particularly Canadian Bond Yields.
+The reason for the late November increase in fixed mortgage rates is the influence of stronger US financial markets on Canadian financial markets, particularly Canadian Bond Yields.
 Because bond yields determine fixed mortgage rates in Canada, the US financial markets can indirectly influence Canadas fixed mortgage rates higher.
-This is likely to be short lived however as the Bank of Canada drops rates and if inflation in Canada remains close to 2%.
+This fixed mortgage rate increase is likely to be short lived however as the Bank of Canada drops rates and if inflation in Canada remains close to 2%.

-In December 2024 or January 2025 we are likely to see fixed mortgage rates drop again.
+In mid December 2024 or January 2025 we are likely to see fixed mortgage rates drop again.

 But what does ‘getting to the high 3% rate range’ look like?